nginxinc/nginx-amplify-doc/amplify-guide.md

 In [NGINX Plus](https://www.nginx.com/products/) a number of additional metrics describing various aspects of NGINX performance are available.
 The [extended status](http://nginx.org/en/docs/http/ngx_http_status_module.html) module in NGINX Plus is responsible for collecting and exposing all of the additional counters and gauges.

-The NGINX Plus metrics currently supported by the Amplify Agent are described below.
+The NGINX Plus metrics currently supported by the agent are described below.
 The NGINX Plus extended status metrics have the "plus" prefix in their names.

 Some of the NGINX Plus extended metrics extracted from the `connections` and the `requests` datasets are used to generate the following server-wide metrics (instead of using the *stub_status* metrics):